using CalculusWithJulia

 \[ g(x) = a + b \sin((2\pi n)x) \]

-That is \(g\) is shifted up by \(a\) units, scaled vertically by \(b\) units and has a period of \(1/n\).
+That is a graph of \(g\) will be the sine curve shifted up by \(a\) units, scaled vertically by \(b\) units and has a period of \(1/n\).
 We see a simple plot here where we can verify the transformation:

 g1(x) = 1 + g(x, b=2, n=3)